ReivenIV/42_push_swap/push_swap_perso/README.md

 				- [x] We check every string.
 If in any case there is a bug like ::	  non nbs +/-           -> error
 				- If everything is in good shape we atol everything
 					- [x] we will need atol (atoi but with a long int to handle INT_MIN/MAX)
-					- [ ] edge case if the given number to atol has more than 10 digits then ERROR       <!--TODO handle error  -->
 				- [x] We check every string.
 If in any case there is a bug like ::	  int_min  / int_max    -> error
 				- [x] We check every string.
 If in any case there is a bug like ::	  nbs repetitions		-> error
 				- [x] we create / append a new node in the stack A.